Education Research Current Organisation and Cooperation NL

 The building will accommodate a wide range of facilities and functions needed for education and research within the Human Health & Life Sciences theme and the departments Physics, Neurosciences, and Earth Sciences.
 The building was designed by CEPEZED.

-The Research Building is unique because it was designed as a completely vibration-free building, although the immediate environment produces lots of vibrations as there are both tram and train tracks nearby as well as the busy ring road of Amsterdam that will also be subject to renovation work in the coming years.
+The Research Building VU is unique because it was designed as a completely vibration-free building, although the immediate environment produces lots of vibrations as there are both tram and train tracks nearby as well as the busy ring road of Amsterdam that will also be subject to renovation work in the coming years.
 The building will boast sophisticated measuring equipment, for example the electron microscopes in the VU LaserLaB.

 About the New Research Building